pagkly/Zed/Investopedia3/Hedge Fund.md

 ### What is a hedge fund?

 A hedge fund is a type of investment vehicle that caters to high-net-worth individuals, institutional investors, and other accredited investors.
-The term “hedge” is used because hedge funds originally focused on strategies that hedged the risks faced by investors, such as by simultaneously buying and shorting shares in a [long-short equity](https://www.investopedia.com/terms/l/long-shortequity.asp) strategy.
+The term “hedge” is used because hedge funds originally focused on strategies that hedged the risks faced by investors, such as by simultaneously buying and shorting shares in a [[long-short equity]](https://www.investopedia.com/terms/l/long-shortequity.asp) strategy.
 Today, hedge funds offer a very wide range of strategies across practically all available asset classes, including real estate, derivatives, and non-traditional investments such as fine art and wine.

 ### How do hedge funds compare to other investment vehicles?

 As a type of actively-managed investment fund, hedge funds are similar to other investment vehicles such as mutual funds, venture capital funds, and joint ventures.
 However, hedge funds are known for a few defining characteristics.
-First, they are more lightly regulated than competing products such as mutual funds or [exchange-traded funds (ETFs)](https://www.investopedia.com/terms/e/etf.asp), providing them with virtually unlimited flexibility in terms of the strategies and objectives they can pursue.
+First, they are more lightly regulated than competing products such as mutual funds or [[exchange-traded funds (ETFs)]](https://www.investopedia.com/terms/e/etf.asp), providing them with virtually unlimited flexibility in terms of the strategies and objectives they can pursue.
 Second, hedge funds have the reputation for being more expensive than other vehicles, with many hedge funds utilizing the [“2 and 20”](https://www.investopedia.com/terms/t/two_and_twenty.asp) fee structure.

 ### Why do people invest in hedge funds?